Tubbz-alt/php-parser/README.md

 });
 ```

-Hoewever defining sub-expressions with `exp` rather than calling the sub-expression as a method is **not** more efficient for the parser.
+However defining sub-expressions with `exp` rather than calling the sub-expression as a method is **not** more efficient for the parser.
 Expression definitions and sequences of expected particles are built during the definition of the grammar given to a `Haijin\Parser\Parser` object, not during the parsing process.

 <a name="c-2-4-11"></a>
 #### Expression processor